alogic0/cse230/web/slides/lec-parallel.markdown

 get :: IVar a -> Par a                      -- blocking read
 ~~~~~

-> - `NFData` = fully-evaluated data stored in shared variables
+- `NFData` = fully-evaluated data stored in shared variables
-> - No wierdness due to laziness...
+- No wierdness due to laziness...

 ## Explicit Parallelism

 <br>

-To Actually Execute the Action
+To Actually **Execute** the Action

 ~~~~~{.haskell}
 runPar :: Par a -> a